Harsbo/IOS_Adventures/README.md

  - The castle is using network type point-to-point with default OSPF timers.
  - The chamber itself cannot be advertised with OSPF, only BGP.
 However the main gate does not speak BGP.
 The princess knows about this and have made some arrangements to the castle from the TCAM cell where she is locked.
 The details about this is not fully known to anyone.
  - The castle can only run BGP in the subnet 10.5.45.0/24.
+ - The castle only accept BGP routes with a metric of 5.
  - You are allowed to create as many tunnel interfaces as needed on the level routers.
  - The castle filters out the hero prefix by default.
 Give the castle what it asks for to unlock more prefixes.
 Use only built-in BGP features and use loopback 536 on the level routers to populate the BGP table as needed.